francesco-innocenti/NN-Hessian-Papers/README.md

 ## Other theoretical works

+[Towards Understanding Generalization of Deep
+Learning: Perspective of Loss Landscapes](https://arxiv.org/abs/1706.10239):
+For one-hidden-layer networks, this shows that low-complexity solutions defined by small change in the variance of the network map across inputs have a small Hessian norm.

 [Sharp Minima Can Generalize For Deep Nets ](https://proceedings.mlr.press/v70/dinh17b): A popular paper showing that using the flatness or sharpness of minima as a measure of generalisation is